 Meaningful Attorney Interactions

 One of the main goals of any summer program is for you to get to know the lawyers at the firm and have them get to know you.
 Connecting in a meaningful way while working virtually can seem daunting, but regular contact with smaller groups will help to build connections.
-Ask prospective firms how they fostered connections during the 2020 summer program and what they will implement in 2021 if the program is virtual again.
+Ask prospective firms how they fostered connections during last year's summer program and what they will implement next year if the program is virtual again.
 Think about the types of events and opportunities that fit your networking style—especially in a remote situation.
 For example, if you find it difficult to interact on large video calls, seek out firms that incorporate small-group and one-on-one opportunities as well.
 Search for the dynamic that will best help you get to know the firm’s culture.